calebmcarr/RLcodegen/README.md

 **Bibi Dang**

 ## License
-This project is licensed under the MIT License, same as the original TextWorld program.
+This project is licensed under the GNU Public License v3.